 About this partnership

-To that end, we currently have three established Vineyard churches, two church plants and three mission churches in Nicaragua.
-All but one are pastored and led by native Nicaraguans.
+To that end, we currently have four established Vineyard churches, two church plants and three mission churches in Nicaragua.
+All are pastored and led by native Nicaraguans.
 We are working closely with other missions organizations that are connected to the Vineyard to meet ongoing needs of these communities.
-These organizations and individuals include: i-61 Ministries, Arms of Love, Global Village Project, and the efforts of Doug & Julie Effinger.
+These organizations and individuals include: i-61 Ministries, Arms of Love, Global Village Project, Nica Impact, and the efforts of Doug & Julie Effinger.

 Population: 6.1 million